Kevinpgalligan/KevingalWebsite/pages/blog/cl-livecoding.md

 The only mysterious thing in this code is the `restart-on-change` parameter, which is available in my [fork](https://github.com/Kevinpgalligan/sketch) of Sketch.
 When its value is `nil` (false), the sketch's state - like the boid positions - won't be reset when we recompile our code.

-Compiling in Emacs (with the Ctrl-C Ctrl-C shortcut) and executing `(run-sketch 'boids)` at the REPL gives us... 🥁... a gray background.
+Compiling the defsketch form in Emacs (with the Ctrl-C Ctrl-C shortcut) and executing `(run-sketch 'boids)` at the REPL gives us... 🥁... a gray background.
 Wonderful.

 <figure>
 <img src="{{ url_for('static', filename='img/cl-livecoding/boids-1-canvas.png') }}"